Truancy - when children don't go to school

 Reasons for truancy

-School absenteeism - a European problem
+Truancy - a European problem

-Parental parenting styles play a role
+Parental styles play a role

-Young people at secondary modern and special schools are the most affected.
+Young people at secondary modern schools and special schools (Förderschulen) are the most affected.
 It is dramatic that around a third of final year pupils stay at home.
 Experts believe that the problem lies primarily with parents who are no longer willing to engage with school and are unaware that their children are constantly playing truant.
-"There are many colleagues who are committed to this topic and have started to analyse cause and effect factors," reports Buchwald.
-Of course, parental parenting style plays a role here and in her own study she was able to establish that positive effects can also be observed when parents support their children's compulsory school attendance.
+"There are many colleagues who are committed to this topic and have started to analyse causes and effects," reports Buchwald.
+Of course, parental style plays a role here.
+In her own study, she was able to establish that positive effects can also be observed when parents support their children's compulsory school attendance.

 Everything gets better when I'm part of it